solidi/writing/75-the-hot-wheels-kid-powered-trains-and-planes-part-1.md

 ## In Search of...
 New Age Space Juice

-During this time at Mattel, America was close to completing the moonshot.
+DURING THIS TIME AT MATTEL, America was close to completing the moonshot.
 Mattel was located in the same place where engineers were needed for such a trial.
 Detailed toy engineering to power Sizzlers took similar inventiveness, as it was never done before.

 ### Personnel Powerhouse